 What is your current position?

-What’s your typical working day like as a Lead Wind Turbine Generator Engineer?
+Can you describe your typical working day as a Lead Interface Engineer?

 What studies have been most important in getting you into this post?